ashihsKumar713/mojo/docs/intro/mojom_idl.md

   // ...
 };
 ```
-This is indicates the standard name to use in conjunction with
+This indicates the standard name to use in conjunction with
 `mojo.ServiceProvider.ConnectToService()` (**TODO**(vtl): need a reference for
 that).